 Assumption 3 is related to group movements and decision-making processes.
 Because the mechanisms underlying group movements have not been studied in this or any other mandrill group, this point is empirically open.
-Group travel is either based on shared-decision processes (which would support the interpretation offered by Brockmeyer et al., 2015) or on decision-makers that are either infected at the average population level (which would make the same prediction) or able to perceive an increase in parasite richness at the group-level.
+Group travel is either based on shared-decision processes (which would support the interpretation offered by Brockmeyer et al., 2015; see also: Strandburg-Peshkin et al., 2015) or on decision-makers that are either infected at the average population level (which would make the same prediction) or able to perceive an increase in parasite richness at the group-level.
 Bicca-Marques and Calegaro-Marques [2016] stated that in the absence of evident signs of sickness, the latter part of the assumption is unlikely, but this claim ignores a large literature on perception of parasitism, for example, via olfactory cues (Prugnolle et al., 2009; Poirotte et al., 2017).

 Finally, assumption 4 states that repeated use of a smaller area increases the risk of exposure to novel parasites or facilitates the spread of parasites between group-members.
 We contend that this assumption is not as strong as proposed and that the associated discussion is incomplete.
 First, Bicca-Marques and Calegaro-Marques [2016] proposed that the risk of encountering novel parasites is higher when ranging farther (their assumption), citing studies (e.g., Benavides et al., 2012; Han et al., 2015) that were not designed to distinguish between these two alternatives, however.
 Second, Bicca-Marques and Calegaro-Marques [2016] proposed that the low prevalence of three protozoa taxa in our study population is “compatible with the idea of foragers experiencing a higher likelihood of encountering novel parasite species when traveling longer distances”.
 The way we analyzed our data, by considering concurrently weekly averaged parasite richness and weekly DPL, challenges this view, however.
 Indeed, there is a time gap between parasite exposure and successful establishment in the host (6-8 days for protozoa; Golvan 1983).
 While, the mechanism proposed by Bicca-Marques and Calegaro-Marques [2016] would predict a better fit with parasite richness estimated about a week before DPL measurements, our analyses were designed to test for the mechanism we proposed.
 In addition, the low prevalence of these parasites may not only reflect their probability of being encountered in the environment; there are other possible physiological explanations for their low prevalence related, for example, to their low transmissibility or the mandrills’ susceptibility.
 Bicca-Marques and Calegaro-Marques [2016] further discussed the fact that the high prevalence of four other protozoa in the studied mandrills challenges the validity of the mechanism we proposed because high DPL would not reduce parasite spread between group-members.
 However, re-infection with common parasites increases individuals’ burden and results in substantial costs in humans (e.g., Brooker et al., 2004) and other species (e.g., Ferguson et al., 2011).
 In other words, individuals should avoid being re-infected with common parasites, and escaping contaminated environments may allow just that.